Adoption Policy Unit

 There are an estimated 150,000 adoption records in existence and, of these, approximately 100,000 are currently in the custody of the State, i.e. in the possession of either Tusla or the Adoption Authority of Ireland.
 The review is focused on those records in the custody of the State and a targeted sampling exercise in being carried out in the first instance owing to the volume of records involved.
 This targeted review will help to establish the extent of usable information that can be found in these historical records.
 The review will provide information to assist the Minister in identifying more fully the scale of illegal birth registrations and in identifying any necessary next steps.

-The Terms of Reference of the review and the Chair's two interim reports are below.
+The Terms of Reference of the review and the Chair's three interim reports are below.